byosss/THE3DENGINE/doc.md

 **Application Termination:**
 Pressing the **Escape (Esc) key** allows the user to gracefully exit the application, providing a convenient way to terminate the program.

+## 4. Implementation details

+### 4.1
+#### 4.1.1.
+Possible Solutions

+In handling the core logic of the application, a central class named Engine has been designed.
+The Engine class is responsible for orchestrating key aspects of the program, including:

+- Scene Loading: Manages the loading and initialization of the virtual scene.
+This involves loading 3D models, textures, and other assets required for the scene's composition.

+- Main Rendering Loop: Orchestrates the main rendering loop, ensuring the continuous update and display of the graphical elements within the scene.
+This loop is crucial for maintaining real-time interactivity and responsiveness.

+- Time Management: For precise control over time-related functionalities, a separate TimeManager class has been introduced.
+This class provides methods for measuring frame times, handling delta time calculations, and controlling the overall temporal aspects of the application.

+- Input Handling: The Engine class interfaces with an InputManager to efficiently manage user inputs.
+This includes handling keyboard, mouse, and potentially other input devices.
+The InputManager class abstracts away the intricacies of handling various input sources.

+- Resource Management (Future Consideration): While not implemented at the moment, a ResourceManager class is anticipated in the future.
+This class would be responsible for managing and optimizing the usage of resources such as textures, models, and shaders.
+Its inclusion would further enhance the scalability and performance of the application as it evolves.

+#### 4.1.2.
+The Motivation of the Chosen Approach

+The decision to centralize the application's logic within the Engine class stems from the need for a modular and extensible design.
+This approach allows for easy integration of new features, facilitates code organization, and enhances the maintainability of the project.

+The introduction of dedicated classes like TimeManager and InputManager serves to encapsulate specific functionalities, promoting a clean separation of concerns.
+This modular structure not only improves code readability but also simplifies debugging and future updates.

+The envisioned ResourceManager class reflects a forward-looking approach, anticipating the potential growth of the project.
+By segregating resource-related tasks, it will enable efficient resource utilization and aid in the seamless integration of additional content as the application evolves.